next-hat/documentation/docs/guides/nanocl/advanced-usage/virtual-machine.md

     Propagation: rprivate
 ```

-You can grap the `IPAddress` in my case it's `10.2.0.2`
+You can grab the `IPAddress`, which in this case is `10.2.0.2`.
-Then connect with ssh using default credentials:
+Afterwards, you can connect using SSH with the default credentials:

 ```sh
 ssh cloud@10.2.0.2